ethersphere/bee-docs/docs/learn/incentives/postage-stamps.md

 ## Batch Buckets

-Postage stamps are issued in batches with a certain number of storage slots partitioned into $$2^{bucketDepth}$$ equally sized address space buckets.
+Postage stamps are issued in batches with a certain number of storage slots partitioned into $$2^{bucketDepth}$$ equally sized address space buckets (bucket depth has a fixed value of 16).
 Each bucket is responsible for storing chunks that fall within a certain range of the address space.
 When uploaded, files are split into 4kb chunks, each chunk is assigned a unique address, and each chunk is then assigned to the bucket in which its address falls.
-Falling into the same range means a match on `n` leading bits of the chunk and bucket.
-This restriction is necessary to ensure (incentivise) uniform utilisation of the address space and is fair since the distribution of content addresses are uniform as well.
-Uniformity depth is the number of leading bits determining bucket membership (also called `bucket depth`).
-The uniformity depth is set to 16, so there are a total of $$2^{16} = 65,536$$ buckets.

 ### Bucket Size

 Each bucket has a certain number of slots which can be "filled" by chunks (In other words, for each bucket, a certain number of chunks can be stamped).
-Once all the slots of a bucket are filled, the entire postage batch will be fully utilised and can no longer be used to upload additional data.
+Once all the slots of any single bucket from the batch are filled, the entire postage batch will become fully utilised and can no longer be used to upload additional data.

 Together with `batch depth`, `bucket depth`determines how many chunks are allowed in each bucket.
 The number of chunks allowed in each bucket is calculated like so: